Father says Black Wisconsin man shot by police is paralyzed

-Jacob Blake’s father told the Chicago Sun-Times that he was told his son was shot eight times during the Sunday evening confrontation with police, which was captured on cellphone video and led to two nights of unrest in the city between Milwaukee and Chicago.
+Jacob Blake’s father, who is also named Jacob Blake and who was driving from Charlotte, North Carolina to Wisconsin to see his son, spoke to WGN on Tuesday.

-The father, who is also named Jacob Blake and who was driving from Charlotte, North Carolina, to Kenosha to be with his son, told the newspaper that he learned Sunday night that officers had shot his son eight times and that he saw the video of it online a few minutes later.
+“It’s been difficult few days for him since the incident.
+He has had surgery.
+He is recovering from the surgery,” he said.
+“They found out that one of the bullets that went through his back that shattered one of his ribs punctured a lung. ..
+“He’s in and out (of consciousness).
+He’s in a medicated coma so he could heal up.”

-He said his son now has “eight holes” in his body, and is paralyzed from the waist down, though doctors don’t know if the paralysis will be permanent.
+Blake Sr. said his son was shot a total of seven times.

 Anger over the shooting of a Black man by police spilled into the streets of Kenosha for a second night Monday, with police again firing tear gas at hundreds of protesters who defied a curfew, threw bottles and shot fireworks at law enforcement guarding the courthouse.